 Hnin Yi Phyo heads Lincoln’s accounting practice.
 Assisted by two more staff, she does payroll, tax compliance work, bookkeeping and financial reporting for our clients.
 Before joining Lincoln, she was the lead accountant of a foreign chemical distribution company and, prior to that, the chief financial officer of an NGO.
 Hnin Yi Phyo speaks Myanmar and English.

 Thet Hsu Wai

-Thet Hsu Wai worked in the legal department of a local bank for many years where she took care of land due diligences, lease agreements and corporate matters.
+Thet Hsu Wai worked in the legal department of a local bank for many years where she took care of land due diligences, lease agreements, corporate matters and labour cases.
 She joined Lincoln on 1st August 2017.
 Thet Hsu Wai speaks Myanmar and English.

 Nang Wutyee Aye